wms2711/TFJ_authentication_service/README.md

 - Create jobs - only employers and admins can create jobs
 ###### V1.4.2
 - Update jobs - only employers and admins can update jobs
+###### V1.4.3
+- Fetch single job detail - if job is expired or not active, only admin or job creator can fetch the job

 # Add valid header for Authorization example
 | Key           | Value |